iTwin/insights-api-sample-console-app/README.md

 9. Leave post logout redirect URIs empty.
 10. Click the Save button.

-You will receive a client id and client secret for the app.
+You will receive a client id for the app.
 Put it in the [config file](src/config.json) with issuerUrl, redirectUrl and scope (make sure you selected `insights:read` and `insights:modify` scopes while creating the app).